 2. San Clemente

 If you want an education on what makes Rome so unique, you can have a crash course by visiting the one church, located about 3 blocks from the Colosseum.
-A 12th century church built on top of a 4th century church, built on top of a 1st century building that also includes a temple to the Persian god Mithras.
+A 12th-century church built on top of a 4th-century church, built on top of a 1st-century building that also includes a temple to the Persian god Mithras.
 You can visit all three levels and I find the whole experience fascinating.
-The layers of history that make up Rome are truly awe inspiring.
+The layers of history that makeup Rome is truly awe-inspiring.

 3. Piazza del Fico